By Bert A. Cooper, CES

-Bert A. Cooper, CES is a registered principal for Williams Financial Group out of Peoria, Arizona.
-He has been servicing clients and their financial planning needs for over 14 years, with his practice focusing on all of the necessary estate planning components, including tax, legal, insurance, and financial planning under one roof.
-In 2007, and for a second year in a row, Bert Cooper was selected among 4000 wealth managers as one of “The Most Dependable Wealth Managers of the West” by Goldline Research, an independent third-party list research and publishing company and was published in the December 24, 2007 issue of Forbes Magazine.
-He can be reached at firstname.lastname@example.org or by phone at (623) 583-6840.
+Bert A. Cooper, CES is a registered principal for Crown Capital Securities, L.P. out of Peoria, Arizona.
+He has been servicing clients and their financial planning needs for over 20 years, with his practice focusing on all of the necessary estate planning components, including tax, legal, insurance, and financial planning under one roof.
+In 2007, and for a second year in a row, Bert Cooper was selected among 4,000 wealth managers as one of “The Most Dependable Wealth Managers of the West” by Goldline Research, an independent third-party list research and publishing company and has been featured in Forbes.

 Investment advisory services offered through Clarus Wealth Advisors LLC, a SEC Registered Investment Advisor.
 Securities offered through Crown Capital Securities LP, member FINRA & SIPC.
 Clarus Wealth Advisors LLC and Crown Capital Securities LP are unaffiliated companies.